mvolkmann/blog/src/neovim.md

 For snippets that have placeholders, type text into each one.
 Press tab to jump to the next placeholder and shift-tab to jump to the previous placeholder.
+After entering text for the last placeholder, press tab one more tab to move the end of the snippet and continue typing.

 LuaSnip supports two syntaxes for defining snippets, the VS Code style and the LuaSnips style.